Joshua-Riek/ubuntu-rockchip/README.md

 For the server image you will be able to login through HDMI or a serial console connection.
 The predefined user is `ubuntu` and the password is `ubuntu`.

 For the desktop image you must connect through HDMI and follow the setup-wizard.

+## Support the Project

+There are a few things you can do to support the project:

+* Star the repository and follow me on GitHub
+* Share and upvote on sites like Twitter, Reddit, and YouTube
+* Report any bugs, glitches, or errors that you find (some bugs I may not be able to fix)
+* Sponsor me on GitHub; any contribution will be greatly appreciated

+These things motivate me to continue development and provide validation that my work is appreciated.
+Thanks in advance!